No survivors found at AN-32 plane crash site, says Air Force

 The aircraft went missing 33 minutes after taking off from Jorhat in Assam.
 It was travelling to Mechuka in Arunachal Pradesh, near the China border.
 An Air Force team found the wreckage of the missing aircraft on Tuesday at a height of 12,000 feet in the Payum region of Arunachal Pradesh’s Shi Yomi district.

-Rescue personnel attempted to reach the crash site on Wednesday but could not overcome the difficult terrain and inclement weather.
+Rescue personnel had attempted to reach the crash site on Wednesday but could not overcome the difficult terrain and inclement weather.
 “They are yet to reach the crash site due to inclement weather and terrain,” an Indian Air Force spokesperson had said.
 “Team will be camping overnight due to difficult terrain and weather, and will close in to the crash site tomorrow.”